mgq812/tbbmalloc_arma/README.md

 On client, i measured between 6-9% higher framerates with "Helos A3-bench".
 Especially in  multiplayer games, i noticed significant smoother gameplay (higher and more stable framerates), for longer running sessions.
 On server i have no benchmark, but it should accelerate here too, dependend on mission and server load.

-This test version logs some timing data to **malloc_PIDX.log** and it would be helpful, if you could post me your logfile results in BIS forum (server&administration), together with some info about your system (OS, RAM, CPU) and test conditions, like arma build, server or client, mission running.
+This test version logs some timing data to **malloc_PIDX.log**.

-The tbbmallocs logfile looks like in this example:
+The tbbmalloc logfile looks like in this example:

 	WindowsVersion: 6.1  ServicePack: 1.0  Typ: Desktop